ALZCODE1/Quize-Game/README.md

 # Quize-Game

 Quizes In HTML And CSS And JS

+Build With: HTML/CSS/JS/JSON

+##Demo: